 Image 1: What is using up your software development budget?

 Obviously, defects create even more damage in addition to the inefficiency aspect.
 Dissatisfied users lead to less revenue, cancelled contracts and reputation loss.
 As daily headlines in the newspapers prove (e.g. Lidl software disaster) software crisis and software failures are common problems.

 In a series of articles, we examine the software development process with all its flavors (waterfall vs. agile; projects vs. products; …) and show you how analytics methods can help you to better monitor, steer and optimize your software development organization.

 In a nutshell, the purpose of a software development organization is to deliver user value (see Image 2).
-This is not a trivial task for the one or the ones who are responsible for the organization because it means to juggle multiple, oftentimes contradicting challenges and to spent the given budget wisely.
+This is not a trivial task for the one or the ones who are responsible for the organization because it means to juggle multiple, oftentimes contradicting challenges and to spend the given budget wisely.
 One major challenge is to make the organization run efficiently.
-The budget that you have received from your customer (the business-side of your company or whoever the sponsor of the next software release is) shall be converted into maximum added user value in the next release of your software.
+The budget that you have received from your customer (the business-side of your company or whoever the sponsor of the next software release is) should be converted into maximum added user value in the next release of your software.

 Image 2: The purpose of a software development organization is to deliver user value.

 Running an efficient software development organization means that the money you spend does not experience loss and can be used 100% for user value creation (software innovation).
 Developers are typically the largest cost factor in a software development organization.
 Hence, we will focus on understanding and optimizing the developers’ activities so that they can work as productively as possible without experiencing friction.